 TIAA-CREF offers defined contribution retirement plans through your employer.
 Typically, contributions made in such plans are tax-deferred, which means you don't pay taxes until you take money out.1

 Here's how they work:

 TIAA-CREF managed investment options and mutual funds have no sales charges.2 We aim to keep expenses low to keep more of your dollars working for you.3

 You can direct your contributions to a variety of investment options that are offered under your plan by your employer.
 You can change where you want future contributions to go at any time; and you can transfer some or all of your funds among accounts, with no tax implications.4

 Plan contributions are either required by your employer or are made voluntarily by you.
 The Internal Revenue Code limits the total amount that can be contributed:

-For 2014, the maximum contribution is 100% of an individual’s salary or $52,000, whichever is less.
-In 2015, the maximum contribution is 100% of an individuals salary or $53,000, whichever is less.
+For 2015 and 2016, the maximum contribution is 100% of an individual’s salary or $53,000, whichever is less.
 This pertains to all contributions, including both employee and employer contributions, but not after-tax contributions.

 Generally, you may also be able to take cash withdrawals, or use other options to design your own payout schedule.
 (Based upon contract type and plan provisions.)